 In the Philippines, the community quarantine happening in Metro Manila caused a lot of worry and panic to its people.
 Most of the companies and employees were forced to transition to a work-from-home setup (or skeletal, for those who can’t afford all their employees to WFH) and, for me, the problem not only lies with people lacking cooperation and not following instructions, but also with the government not having concrete plans for such emergencies which is the exact same reason why people tend to panic which caused them to think that it’s better to go home to their respective provinces to avoid the “lockdown.”

 I think since a lot of people do not read articles and just base their knowledge on news headlines, they do not know what the difference is between community quarantine and lockdown and the media, as well as the government, failed to fully explain and elaborate the difference between the two.
-Despite all that, pointing fingers and constantly complaining about WHO, DOH, CDC, and the government’s decisions will not help.
+Despite all that, pointing fingers and constantly complaining about the government’s decisions will not help.
 The only thing we can do, as citizens, is to comply and follow the rules.
 We should all keep in mind that we NEED and we MUST stop spreading the virus.

 With my birthday coming up, I am really trying to find the good in this chaos.
-My boyfriend and I have been practicing social distancing since the first COVID-19 case in the country was confirmed, I always bring hand sanitizers for the both of us wherever we go.
+My boyfriend and I have been practicing social distancing since the first case in the country was confirmed, I always bring hand sanitizers for the both of us wherever we go.
 Before the community quarantine was declared, I also started carrying our own utensils when eating at food courts, fast food, restaurants, etc. I thought that it’s the safest thing to do.

 Anyway, despite all the negativity and the chaos brought by this virus, my Goodreads Reading Challenge has moved pretty well in the past couple of weeks.
 I’m two books ahead of schedule as of today, and I’m currently on my fourth novel for this year.
-As you all know, last year wasn’t really a good reading year for me and I promised to do the best I could to read more this year and looking at this COVID-19 scare and community quarantine, it’s the best time to read books out of my TBR!
+As you all know, last year wasn’t really a good reading year for me and I promised to do the best I could to read more this year and looking at this pandemic and community quarantine, it’s the best time to read books out of my TBR!

 Before this whole community quarantine started, I was able to purchase a few books from my friends: